Under the Viral Shadow

 Our digital technologies were developed after World War II, in part through interdisciplinary collaborations such as the Macy Conferences (1946-53), where cybernetics specifically selected biological models to develop computers and proposals for “artificial intelligence.”
 More recently, artists working with “hacker ethos and skills” have critically examined and produced new developments in computer science, biotechnology, and life sciences.
 In doing so, they aim to create ethical and aesthetic territory for discussions relevant to our world in the 21st century.

 Art Laboratory Berlin will explore various networks – biological, cybernetic, and social – as part of the COVID-19 pandemic.
-We have conceived a group exhibition, symposium, performances, and workshops with artists whose research and media are either in the life or computer sciences.
-We are particularly interested in artworks that explore biological networks, digital networks, and social networks under the pressure of new technologies.
+We have conceived a group exhibition, symposium, and workshops with artists whose research and media are either in the life or computer sciences.
+We are particularly interested in artistic projects that critically explore biological networks, digital networks, and social networks under the pressure of new technologies.